 CCAFS helps to integrate CGIAR works and move towards One CGIAR

-Since its inception in 2011, the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) has been bringing together multiple CGIAR centers, CGIAR Research Programs (CRPs) and non-CGIAR partners to address the challenges of today's and tomorrow's food systems in the face of climate change.
+Since its inception in 2011, the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) has brought together multiple CGIAR centers, CGIAR Research Programs (CRPs) and non-CGIAR partners to address the challenges of today's and tomorrow's food systems in the face of climate change.

 The purpose has been to move beyond single-center projects to integrating the work of multiple centers in a way that creates significant synergies.

-"Towards One CGIAR: CCAFS' contribution to integrating the work of CGIAR" highlights CCAFS’ most important achievements in cross-CGIAR integration as of late 2020, including:
+"Towards One CGIAR: CCAFS' contribution to integrating the work of CGIAR" highlights CCAFS’ most important achievements in cross-CGIAR integration as of late 2020.

 - Partnerships aimed at climate-smart agriculture, like the Transforming Food Systems Under a Changing Climate initiative that brings together over 100 organizations. including various CGIAR centers.